The Reference Section: Client and Case Details

 - Custody suite — the police station and custody suite location

-- Time of instruction — when you received the call or instruction to attend
+- Time of instruction — when you received the call from the DSCC or client

 - Arrival time — your time of arrival at the custody suite